ryanw-mobile/compose-pager-demo/README.md

 ## Just download and run it!

-This project was created using Android Studio Giraffe | 2022.3.1 Canary 11.
+This project was created using Android Studio Hedgehog | 2023.1.1 Beta 5.
 You will need to have Java 17 to run it in that case.

 ## Some final words